 As a published wordsmith and editor I devote my developmental and compositional skills to assist you with crafting your book-length manuscript, article, or speech.
 I provide manuscript evaluation, developmental and content editing, copyediting, and proofreading.

 From beginning to end we work in collaboration as a team.
 I maintain an open channel of communication with you as a valued client whose writing is of premium importance to me as your editor.
-I bring five decades of published writing and editorial experience to your project, and I welcome the opportinuity to learn from you about it.
+I bring five decades of published writing and editorial experience to your project, and I welcome the opportunity to learn what you are passionate about writing.

-My publications include the editing of George Buttrick’s Guide to Preaching the Gospel (Abingdon Press, August 2020) and the authorship of Bone Dead, and Rising: Vincent van Gogh and the Self Before God (Cascade Books, 2011), a theological and psychological biography of Van Gogh’s life and art.
-My professional articles, essays, poetry, commentary, and educational curricula have appeared in Pastoral Psychology, Theology Today, The Journal of Presbyterian History, Adult Discovery, Christian Education Shared Approaches, Presbyterian Outlook, Self Psychology News, and Vox Populi: A Public Sphere for Poetry, Nature, and Politics.
+My publications include the editing of George Buttrick’s Guide to Preaching the Gospel (Abingdon Press, August 2020) and authorship of Bone Dead, and Rising: Vincent van Gogh and the Self Before God (Cascade Books, 2011), a theological and psychological biography of Van Gogh’s life and art.
+My professional articles, biblical commentary and curricula, essays, and poetry have appeared in Pastoral Psychology, Theology Today, The Journal of Presbyterian History, Adult Discovery, Christian Education Shared Approaches, Presbyterian Outlook, Self Psychology News, and Vox Populi: A Public Sphere for Poetry, Nature, and Politics.